Together with their families

 Dunrobin Castle

 A fairytale castle with French-chateau architecture and stunning gardens overlooking the sea.
-About 40 minutes north.
+About 30 minutes north of Balnagown.
+Tickets for self-guided tours are about $20.
+Free for children under 5!

 -